SammyEnigma/kirigami/README.md

 ```

 Note: `-DCMAKE_INSTALL_PREFIX` directory should be the same as where Kirigami was installed, since you need to create an apk package that contains both the Kirigami build and the build of your application.

+# Adding new components

+When adding new components to Kirigami the following requirements must be fulfilled:

+- Must fit the vision of Kirigami
+- Must be documented with appropriate API documentation
+- Must come with an autotest
+- Must come with a corresponding change that adds it to kirigami-gallery
+- Must come with one or more changes that makes use of it in an application
+- Must be reviewed so that it does not expose unnecessary API and implementation details (e.g. the base component)